How To Write A Winning Quote or Estimate

 Quote speed is vital (finding the time!)

-Matthew Stevenson of The Landscape Company provides one of the clues why his business is growing so fast.
+Matthew Stevenson of Bespoke Outdoor Spaces provides one of the clues why his business is growing so fast.
 “We always get quotations back to customers within 24 hours.
 Customers are impressed and sometimes they sign up there and then, without bothering with the competition.
 If they have to wait and/or hassle the competition to get their quote, it puts them in the mind to go with yours”.

 Another successful tradesman, James Chandler of Chandler Building explains “We turn up on a job to quote, do it all on the phone and send it to the customer while we are on site using the Powered Now app.
 We’ve noticed getting the paperwork out to the customer quickly normally means we win the job.”